Pharmacy Practice Residency Program

 Application Information and Requirements

 Valley Medical Center will be using ASHP’s Pharmacy Online Residency Centralized Application Service (PhORCAS™) for all applicants.
-For more information about PhORCAS™ please visit www.ashp.org/phorcas.
+Learn more about PhORCAS™.

 ASCP UW Chapter newsletter features Valley Medical Center's Amie Nguyen, MD, and precepting students Diana Quam and Lourie Urbano (pictured sitting, L – R) during a brown bag review event at Chateau Valley Center.
 Click here to read the article on page 7.